eugenp/tutorials/osgi/README.md

-## OSGi

-This module contains articles about OSGi.
+This module contains code about OSGi.

 Info
 ---